Obscurely/EStash/README.md

 download it on another machine and easily install those keys.<br>
 * The vault is encrypted using a key derived from your password (the strength of your password decides the safetyness of your vault) using argon2id and that key is used to encrypt the private key.
 The encryption algorithm used is an ECIES, combines X25519 Diffie-Hellman function and XChaCha20Poly1305.
 (I used an [ECIES](https://itecspec.com/spec/3gpp-33-501-c-3-elliptic-curve-integrated-encryption-scheme-ecies/) for future proof reasons as there are no security downsides)
+* The way this works is by hashing your vault name with blake3.
+The password doesn't get stored, but a key derived from your password of 32 bytes length using argon2id gets generated with some very strong options and with this key the private encryption key for the vault (from the ECIES) get's encrypted.
+You get logged into a vault if the private key is decrypted sucessfully and the vault name is present basically.
+And all the content inside a vault is encrypted using the key-pair for that vault, basically nothing gets leaked.

 ### Video showcase